Teen Titans: The Judas Contract: Plot

 Terra reveals herself as a double agent to the captured Titans when she and Deathstroke bring them to Brother Blood, who intends to become a god-like figure by using the machine to absorb the Titans' powers.
-However, since Deathstroke had failed to capture Nightwing, the machine cannot operate properly without a sixth Titan (despite the fact that neither Nightwing nor Robin have any powers to take); in response, he betrays Terra by allowing Brother Blood to apprehend her - thus completing the deal between them.
-With his followers and Deathstroke present, Brother Blood proceeds to commence draining the Titans of their powers until Nightwing surprisingly intervenes.
-After rescuing the Titans, Nightwing and Robin fight Deathstroke while the others battle Brother Blood - who has absorbed all of their powers.
-The Titans struggle against the villains until Terra intervenes, furiously attacking Deathstroke for his betrayal while causing Brother Blood to get overpowered.
-The battle ends with Brother Blood being depowered by Raven unleashing her inner fury as a demon while Deathstroke is buried underneath multiple rocks thrown by Terra.
-Brother Blood is then shot and killed by Mother Mayhem to prevent him from being captured by the Titans.
+However, since Deathstroke had failed to capture Nightwing, the machine cannot operate properly without a sixth Titan; in response, he betrays Terra by allowing Blood to apprehend her - thus completing the deal between them.
+With his followers and Deathstroke present, Blood proceeds to commence draining the Titans of their powers until Nightwing surprisingly intervenes.
+After rescuing the Titans, Nightwing and Robin fight Deathstroke while the others battle Blood, who has absorbed all of their powers.
+The Titans struggle against the villains until Terra intervenes, furiously attacking Deathstroke for his betrayal and overpowering Blood.
+The battle ends with Blood being depowered by Raven unleashing her inner fury as a demon while Deathstroke is buried underneath multiple rocks thrown by Terra.
+Blood is then shot and killed by Mother Mayhem to prevent him from being captured by the Titans.
 Too ashamed to face her former allies after betraying their trust, Terra decides to bring down the entire area.
 Beast Boy attempts to assist Terra in escaping the crumbling fortress, but Terra pushes him back and is buried underneath multiple layers of rubble.
 Beast Boy digs her up, and she dies in his arms.

-In the epilogue, Beast Boy goes on Kevin Smith's podcast and talks about the Titans with the host.
+In the epilogue, Beast Boy goes on Kevin Smith's podcast and talks about the Titans with him.
 He mentions that the team has a "wonderful new member" and that he will always miss Terra.

 In a post-credits scene, Jericho is shown to have survived the bullet Mother Mayhem shot at him earlier.